SixArm/sixarm_sql_schema_examples/README.md

 -- Track who touches the record and when,
 -- because this information helps in practice
--- for diagnosing the application as it runs. created_at timestamptz, created_by uuid references user, updated_at timestamptz, updated_by uuid references user, proofed_at timestamptz, proofed_by uuid references user, retired_at timestamptz, retired_by uuid references user,
+-- for diagnosing the application as it runs. created_at timestamp, created_by uuid references user, updated_at timestamp, updated_by uuid references user, proofed_at timestamp, proofed_by uuid references user, retired_at timestamp, retired_by uuid references user,

 -- The field name "type" is a reserved word in some frameworks, -- which uses the field for single-table inheritance.